josenrihernand/github-personal-repo/README_MD_Python_Script.md

-## Examples
+## Examples (test cases)

 In this section, we will demonstrate the execution of the script by means of some examples.
 All the tests that follow, were executed in a test organization: code test-github-hooks-01 (code.espn.com)

-#### EXAMPLE 01: Replace the IP address in a webhook URL, regular Hook type (--k webhook), with two webhook URLs in the repo repo01.
+#### EXAMPLE 01: Replace the IP address in two webhook URLs, of the regular Hook type (--k webhook).
+In this example, the name of the repository is repo01.

 ##### 1. With dryrun mode True (--d True)